EthanVDub/ReactPokedex/README.md

 Google Cloud Server: http://ambient-antenna-229504.appspot.com/ - If you are clicking this, you will need to allow it to run "not secure" scripts.
 I am unsure how to fix this.

 This project was created as a practice of React fundamentals, as well as how to access and use APIs within an application.
-The project uses the PokeAPI for the data (https://pokeapi.co/).
+The project uses a RESTful API to gather the data: PokeAPI - (https://pokeapi.co/).

 I wanted to make a program that uses the idea of "Cards" within React.
 In this project, each Pokemon has a card to it's own.
 Within each card there is information including the Name, Typing, a Picture of what they look like, and their ability.
 However, using the PokeAPI,